There’s a lot of choice when it comes to choosing a compost bin.

 It’s absolutely key to consider how much material you are likely to have when choosing a compost system.
 After all, most compost systems will rapidly reduce the size of the waste you have, and if you don’t have much material, it can be hard to keep a large compost bin full.

-At the same time, if you have a lot of material to compost, don’t expect a small system such as a Beehive composter, a worm bin or a Bokashi bin to deal with it.
+At the same time, if you have a lot of organic material to compost, don’t expect a small system such as a Beehive composter, a worm bin or a Bokashi bin to deal with it.

-Budget v.
-Effort
+Budget v. effort

 Some compost bins do a lot of the work for you.
 Slatted compost bins are a doddle to put together, while the hot bin creates hot compost without any mixing – but both cost money.